OpenTreeOfLife/pta/README.md

 python ./web2py.py
 ```

+## As a web app

+Basic functionality is available by visiting http://localhost:8000/pta

+## As a web service

 Currently the service expects an entire study nexson file to be POSTed
 in a `data` parameter.
 For example to submit a file called `ot_20.json`: